Let me shout at your screen for a sec…

 In the “new economy”, Cal Newport states that the only ones who can thrive are the ones who are able to cultivate the skill of working deeply.
 And it’s because doing Deep Work allows you to rapidly learn new skills and produce valuable work that is hard to replicate.

-If you don’t learn how to cultivate this skill, however, you will inevitably get replaced by intelligent machines.
+If you don’t learn how to cultivate this skill, however, there’s a chance you could get replaced by AI.
+(Or so it seems)

 In case you didn’t know, the ones who write sales pages are one of the highest-paid writers in the world—they help companies make more money, after all.

-It’s really a book on productivity, but it’s incredibly persuasive that you will fall into the rabbit hole of wanting to learn about how to learn after reading it.
+Anyway, Deep Work is really a book on productivity, but it just persuades both “heart and mind” that you will WANT to learn faster after reading it.

-Essentialism – Made me realize you can learn anything, but not everything.
+Essentialism – Makes you realize that you can learn anything, but not everything.
 And it’s a good thing.

 Some hard-to-swallow truth pills I’ve learned from this book:

-- When you don’t use your ability to choose, then your choice is already made.
-In short, if you don’t live by design, you live by default.
-If you don’t choose what to learn, you’ll end up trying to learn everything; this brings us to the next point
+- If you don’t live by design, you live by default.
+If you don’t choose the important things to learn first, you’ll end up trying to learn everything.

 - Essentialists can do anything, but not everything.
 You simply can’t do it all.
 You’ll get stretched too thin.
-By the same logic, Essentialist Learners can learn anything, but not everything at once.
+Using that logic…you can learn anything, but not everything at once.

 Without feedback, there’s no way to know if you’re learning or not.